Wib Gulley

-Wilbur P. (Wib) Gulley (born July 31, 1948) is an attorney and former state and local elected official from Durham, North Carolina.
+Wilbur P. Gulley (born July 31, 1948) is an American lawyer and politician.
+He served as mayor of Durham, North Carolina from 1985 to 1989 and as a state senator from 1993 to 2004.

 Mayor

 Gulley served as Mayor of Durham for two terms, from December 1985 to December 1989.
 As Mayor, Gulley initiated Durham's affordable housing program, led neighborhood protection and center city revitalization efforts, and negotiated the City's acquisition of the local bus system from the Duke Power Company.
+In 1986, he issued a proclamation designating anti-discrimination week and endorsing the Triangle Gay and Lesbian Pride March in Durham.
+In response, conservatives formed a coalition and launched an unsuccessful campaign to recall him.

 Gulley had won election in 1985 with 55% of the vote, was reelected in 1987 with 60% of the vote.
 He did not run for reelection in 1989.

 State senator

 First elected to the State Senate in November 1992, he began serving in January 1993 and served six (two year) terms in the North Carolina Senate.
 He represented constituents in Durham, Granville and Person counties.
 During his time in the state Senate, Gulley sponsored legislation that led to North Carolina's and the nation's first public financing of election campaigns for judicial office (for NC Supreme Court and NC Court of Appeals seats), as well as numerous campaign law reforms.
 He also led the Senate's Transportation Appropriations committee for five years, working to expand overall transportation funding with an emphasis on public transit and road maintenance.
 Gulley also sponsored and led efforts to prohibit predatory lending in North Carolina, helping end "payday" lending in the state, as well as being the lead sponsor for several key environmental measures.